FergusCurrie/memory/docs/planning.md

 ## Todo

+- [ ] sending logs back from frontend
+- [ ] code to migrate old db in (or do jsut recreate? )
+- [ ] code to add datasets in
 - [x] Improved logging.
 Requires research of what should be logged
-- [ ] switch to sqlalchemy, connected to local postgres
+- [x] switch to sqlalchemy, connected to local postgres
-- [ ] Move scheduling into an interface
+- [x] Move scheduling into an interface
 - [ ] Move code completition into an interface

 ## Doing